n-claes/legolas/docs/getting-started/installation.md

 # Pylbo
 The Pylbo framework is automatically included in the `legolas/post_processing` folder when you clone the repository.

+If you configured `$LEGOLASDIR` correctly and have all of [Pylbo's dependencies](/getting-started/installation/#post-processing) installed, the included `pylbo_wrapper.py` (which is automatically run by Legolas when `show_results=.true.`) will find Pylbo on it's own.
+If you want to write your own scripts using Pylbo, or do not want to install the dependencies manually, you can follow the steps below.

 ## Installing as a package
 This is the recommended installation option.
 To do so, navigate to the `post_processing` folder and do the following:
 ```bash